Travel Vaccinations

 When should I start thinking about the vaccines I need?

-Please complete a Travel-risk-assessment-formand return to reception at least four weeks or as soon as possible, to allow sufficient time to attend your appointment prior to travel.
+Please complete a WHC Travel Risk Assessment Form and return to reception at least four weeks or as soon as possible, to allow sufficient time to attend your appointment prior to travel.
 Once the Nursing Team have worked out what vaccinations or other health requirements for travel you may have they will contact you to arrange an appointment.

 Some vaccines need to be given well in advance to allow your body to develop immunity and some vaccines involve a number of doses spread over several weeks or months.